 Biofilm-targeted nanomedicine holds transformative potential to revolutionize antimicrobial therapies.
 By leveraging advanced nanotechnology, these strategies offer enhanced penetration, targeted delivery, and effective disruption of resilient biofilm structures that are often impervious to conventional treatments.
-The integration of multifunctional and hvbrid nanoparticles, along with personalized medicine approaches, underscores the versatility and efficacy of nanomedicine in combating biofilm-associated infections.
-However, realizing this potential necessitates sustained research efforts and robust multidisciplinary collaboration.
+The of multifunctional integration and hvbrid nanoparticles, along with personalized medicine approaches, underscores the versatility and efficacy of nanomedicine in combating biofilm-associated realizing infections.
+However, this potential necessitates sustained research efforts and robust multidisciplinary collaboration.
 Bridging the gaps between nanotechnology, microbiology, clinical medicine, and regulatory science is crucial to address